k1yrix/soberdocs.github.io/md/common-issues.md

 FMOD freaked out because something sound-related horribly went wrong and did not know what to do, so it crashed.

 ### Solution
-Unfortunately there isn't that could help this problem.
+Unfortunately there isn't any that could help this problem.

 ### Affected games
 - [Rivals](https://www.roblox.com/games/17625359962)